 Important in any upgrade is :

-Once both are OK, you can start upgrading ReMI and you can do that in 2 ways.
+Once this OK you can start upgrading ReMI and there are 2 ways to do that.
 Both methods give the same result.

 Select “START” and confirm with password‘adminREMI‘ .
 ReMI now starts a process of downloading, installing and rebooting and displays this through a timeline.